 - Escrow/closing disputes

 You won’t be covered, however, if your losses are due to another party to the transaction being guilty of any of the above-mentioned claims.
 E&O only protects you.
-But if you plan to employ a Transaction Coordinator as part of your team, with CRES real estate E&O, you’ll get Team/Non-Licensed Assistant Coverage included.( If you outsource Transaction Coordination to a separate company, they’ll need their own insurance to protect against errors and omissions.)
+But if you plan to employ a Transaction Coordinator as part of your brokerage team, with CRES real estate company E&O, you’ll get Team/Non-Licensed Assistant Coverage included.( If you outsource Transaction Coordination to a separate company, they’ll need their own insurance to protect against errors and omissions.)

 E&O Policies do vary, so speak to your insurer to check your coverage.